 In short, yes.
 The northern Croatian islands can be as rewarding as those in the south.
 Sail from Rijeka by catamaran to Lošinj island.
 Or choose lesser known islands - also with catamaran crossings from Rijeka.

 Make the uniquely sandy island of Susak your first stop.
 Follow up with bustling Mali Lošinj for spa hotels and palm-fringed promenades.
 Then travel on to Silba.
 This snoozy Shangri-la for independent travel has banned both cars and bikes.

 From Silba, head south by catamaran or ferry to historic Zadar.
 Zadar port is the gateway to another group of low-key islands.
 Or return to Lošinj.
 From here, European Coastal Airlines’ seaplanes whisk you to Split.
 And you can start island hopping all over again.

-We may earn commission when you click on links in this article, but this does not influence our editorial standards - we only recommend services that we genuinely believe will enhance your travel experiences.
+We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
+We only recommend services we genuinely believe will enhance your travel experiences.